dwulff/academic/content/home/about.md

 I study the cognitive underpinnings of human memory and decision making using experiments, computational modeling, network analysis, natural language processing, and process tracing.

+I am also the co-founder of [The R Bootcamp](https://therbootcamp.github.io/), a Basel-based data science start-up.

 Download my [**CV**](cv/WulffCVNov2018.pdf/).